TheresaLui/SelfHelpContent_v2/articles/microsoft.compute.cantrdpinsights/dhcpserverrole.md

 # Unsupported DHCP server role installed on the VM
 <!--issueDescription-->
-DHCP sever role is installed on the VM impacting connectivity.
+We have investigated and identified that DHCP sever role is installed on this VM <!--$vmname-->[vmname]<!--/$vmname--> impacting connectivity.
 As mentioned in our [public documentation](https://support.microsoft.com/help/2721672/microsoft-server-software-support-for-microsoft-azure-virtual-machines?wa=wsignin1.0) DHCP server role is not supported on Azure virtual machines.
 <!--/issueDescription-->

 ## **Recommended Steps**